 CBIT Therapy is an occupational therapy practice that utilizes video calls to treat patients in their homes, where most of the social media is consumed and stressors and supports can be identified.
 We train patients how to stop disruptive motor and vocal activity by doing a blocking technique successful with traditional forms of tics.

 Teenager using a CBIT strategy called a competing response to prevent an arm tic.

-Tics related to watching videos with tic related content may be a sign of over exposure to many types of social media.
-If you are constantly checking emails and alerts, posting and reposting photos and news articles, or following creators and influencers, it is probably time to cut way back.
+Tics related to watching videos with tic related content are a sign of over exposure to many types of social media.
+If you are constantly checking emails and alerts, posting and reposting photos and news articles, or following creators and influencers, it is time to cut way back.
 Take charge by deleting accounts, cancelling alerts, setting screen time limits, and finding something more productive to do with your time.
-Social media certainly has some benefits, but over use and misuse is associated with greater isolation, depression, jealousy, anger, anxiety, and many other emotional and physical concerns.
-Due to the addictive nature of social media, breaking away may require the support of friends and family members, as well as behavioral health specialists.
+Social media has some benefits, but over use and misuse is associated with greater isolation, depression, jealousy, anger, anxiety, and other emotional and physical concerns.
+Due to the addictive nature of social media, breaking away may require the support of family members and behavioral health specialists.

 In 2020 the Calgary Tic Disorders Clinical Registry referred to TikTokTics as Functional Tic-Like Behaviors (FTLBs) and is tracking the trend closely.
 The condition is extremely disabling and even associated with suicide attempts.
 Misdiagnosis leads to further complications related to medications and recovery.